 Additional coursework is recommended, but not required for admission:

 - Anatomy (human or comparative)

 All courses must be taken at an accredited institution and must be transferable at the baccalaureate level.
 All courses must be completed with a “C” grade (2.00 on a 4.00 scale) or higher.
 A grade of “C-” is not satisfactory unless it is equivalent to a 2.00 on a 4.00 scale.

 Please contact the Admissions Office at 1-800-826-6285 or firstname.lastname@example.org for more detailed information on required prerequisites.

-Students must have earned a baccalaureate degree and a minimum cumulative GPA of 2.75 (on a 4.00 scale).
-Note: Beginning Fall 2013, applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
+Students will be required to have a baccalaureate degree and a minimum GPA of 3.00.
 Those between a 2.75 and 2.99 may be considered for admission under an Alternative Admissions Track Plan (AATP).

-Students who are in the process of completing the prerequisites or the bachelor's degree are still welcome and encouraged to apply.
-Please contact the Office of Admissions at 1-800-826-6285 to speak with an admissions counselor regarding admission.
+Students who are in the process of completing the above prerequisites at another institution are still welcome and encouraged to apply.
+Please contact the Office of Admissions at 1-800-826-6285 or email@example.com to speak with an Admissions Counselor regarding admission.